chan2git/elastic-detection-lab/lab-recap.md

 About Rule
-- Name: Data Archvie for Potential Exfil
+- Name: Data Archive for Potential Exfil

 - Description: Endpoint identifying .zip files created by PowerShell in the Windows/Temp directory.